SunStarSys/www/content/clients/apache.md

 Enter the second part of my approach: an attempt to dissuade spammers from hitting Apache's mail servers in the first place.
-That involved patching `qpsmtpd`'s earlytalker plugin to run in the DATA phase, combined with ratcheting up the delay to 20 seconds- a high but tolerable amount for all RFC-complaint message delivery agents.
+That involved patching `qpsmtpd`'s earlytalker plugin to run in the DATA phase, combined with ratcheting up the delay to 20 seconds- a high but tolerable amount for all RFC-compliant message delivery agents.
 It was a delicate balance as the spam levels rose to 2 million then 2.5 million, because the `earlytalker` delay increased concurrency levels 3-4 times above "normal" levels and the spam continued to grow.
 We were pushing `httpd`'s MaxClients settings during that period, but after a few months we